movementlabsxyz/hyperplane/simulator/README.md

 ## Configuration

-You can modify the simulation parameters by editing the configuration files in `simulator/src/scenarios/`:
+You can modify the simulation parameters by editing the configuration files in `simulator/src/scenarios/`.
+The simulator supports multiple simulation types including simple simulations and various parameter sweep scenarios.

-- `config_simple.toml` - Configuration for simple simulation
-- `config_sweep_cat_rate.toml` - Configuration for sweep simulation

 ## Architecture